OCTACHRON Manual

 BPM

 Just swipe the BPM control left and right to adjust full BPM steps.
 Tap on the arrows to adjust the decimals.
-Or just tap on the number to put the BPM in numerically.
+Or just tap on the number to put in the BPM numerically.

 Link

-Synchronizes Octachron to other instruments in your network via Ableton Link.
+Synchronizes OCTACHRON to other instruments in your network via Ableton Link.

 Step Editing Grid